LRT in

 Photo by page author

-D-Line train entering Littleton-Mineral after turning
+D-Line train entering Littleton-Mineral after turning back south of the station.

 The final station on the line is Littleton-Mineral.
 This station has side platforms.
 Southbound arrivals unload on the west track, then pull beyond the station to change directions and return on the east track.

 The two tracks merge into a single track south of the station to cross over Mineral on a single track bridge.
 The single track splits into two tail tracks south of Mineral for train storage.
+This station has parking for 1227 vehicles, bike rack space for 10 and bike lockers for 30.

 Central Platt Valley Spur